 Skip to main content

-Connect AI development tools like Cursor, VS Code, and Claude Desktop to your product documentation through Biel.ai's Model Context Protocol (MCP) server.
+Connect AI coding assistants like Cursor, Claude Desktop, and VS Code to your product documentation using Biel.ai's Model Context Protocol (MCP) server.
+Your AI assistant can search and reference your docs while helping developers write code.

-The MCP server acts as a bridge between your AI coding assistant and your Biel.ai project, allowing the AI to query your documentation whenever it needs context about your product or API.
+The MCP server acts as a bridge between your AI coding assistant (like Cursor or Claude Desktop) and your Biel.ai project.
+When your AI needs information about your product or API, it queries your documentation through MCP and receives relevant context to provide better answers.

-• API key (optional) - only required for private projects.
-Business/Enterprise plans only.
+• API key (optional) - only for private projects on Professional/Business/Enterprise plans

 {